Deepomatic/technical-screening/2_precision_accuracy/README.md

 Notice that there is now a confidence score between 0 and 1.

-## Goal
+## Task 1

-Your task is to implement a function that takes an image, then compares the ground truth to the predictions above a given score threshold, and returns :
+Your first task is to implement a function that takes an image, then compares the ground truth to the predictions above a given score threshold, and returns:
 - the number of true positives
 - the number of false positives
 - the number of false negatives